Go back to the main GPE page

 Exact date, time, and room information are determined one month prior to each test date.
-Call the Testing Office at 562-985-4007 for more information.
+Call the department of Testing & Evaluation at 562-985-4007 or the website for more information.

-Students may petition to take the WPE with extended time.
+Students may petition to take the GPE with extended time.
 Students who are approved will be given two hours (an additional 45 minutes) to complete the test.
-To apply for extended time, please complete this form and submit it to the Testing Office by the extended time deadline:
+To apply for extended time, please complete this form and submit it to the department of Testing & Evaluation by the extended time deadline:

 In rare circumstances, students can apply for a GWAR Waiver.
 These are reviewed on a case-by-case basis.
-To apply for a waiver, please complete this form and submit it to the Testing Office with all required documents:
+To apply for a waiver, please complete this form and submit it to the department of Testing & Evaluation with all required documents:

 Waiver Form 44KB

-Below is a sample of a WPE topic.
+Below is a sample of a GPE topic.
 The topic format is identical to the one below.
 Topics have been carefully pretested for bias and equal levels of difficulty:

 DIRECTIONS: You will have a total of 75 minutes to respond to the topic below.
 A time warning will be announced 10 minutes prior to the end of the test.

 DO NOT WRITE ON A TOPIC OTHER THAN THE ONE ASSIGNED BELOW